- User Types

 - Any user with access to Explore (Global Admins, Regional Admins, and some Users) can edit an Activity Report.
 All users can view an Activity Report.

 - Available on paid plans (Analyst, CLO, and Enterprise).

 - Anybody (both beginners and experts) can use this feature.

-The Activity report provides in-depth analysis of an activity like a course, video, or assessment.
-Beyond providing insights on how learners perform, the report can perform advanced question analysis to make sure organizations are asking the right questions in their assessments.
+The Activity Report provides in-depth analysis of an activity (such as a course, video, or assessment).
+Beyond providing insights on how learners perform, this report can perform advanced question analysis to make sure organizations are asking the right questions in their assessments.

 Creating and Editing an Activity Report